13 min

 The VP of Sales manages the sales team, while the VP of Marketing works with a research assistant to understand customer needs.
 The VP of Finance is responsible for financial operations, supported by a finance manager and accountant.
 The HR Manager handles employee well-being, and the IT Manager takes care of technology needs.

 This example is a functional organizational structure.
 It requires the project to be organized by departments to make tasks more effective.
 This clear organization allows everyone to know where they fit in the organizational structure chart.
+Utilizing a lean workflow chart can offer a clear visual of roles, responsibilities, and improvement opportunities for teams aiming to enhance process efficiency within their organizational structure.

 How to create an organizational structure for your business: Steps and Tips